Schedule 5 of the Road Safety Act 1986 (Vic) (‘Road Safety Act’) (s 28(1)(a)) outlines the penalties for excessive speeding.

 Convictions that are more than 10 years old do not automatically make the current offence a second or subsequent offence, although magistrates tend to take into account any prior drink-driving convictions when fixing the length of licence disqualification for drink-driving offences (s 50AA).

 Defences to sections 49(1)(b) and 49(1)(f) offences

 It is possible to challenge BAC readings successfully when a charge is laid under section 49(1)(b) of the Road Safety Act.
-These defences are usually based on expert Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects..
+These defences are usually based on expert evidence.
 It is also possible for

-drink-driving charges to be challenged on the grounds that the police failed to comply with the drink-driving Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute..
+drink-driving charges to be challenged on the grounds that the police failed to comply with the drink-driving legislation.
 Successful challenges to BAC readings are becoming rarer.
 You should seek legal advice about this matter (see Chapter 2.4: Legal services that can help).